jduff/Pins/README.md

 // Pin top with padding, 1 constraint with constant of 10 created and activated nestedView.pin(.top, to: mainView.topAnchor, padding: 10)
-nestedView.pin(.top, to: mainView, padding: 10) // same as above
+let topConstraint = nestedView.pin(.top, to: mainView, padding: 10) // same as above
 ```

+- When you call `pin` on a `View` we set `translatesAutoresizingMaskIntoConstraints` to `false` so you don't need to.
+- On the `NSLayoutConstraint` that is created we also set `isActive` to `true` so it's already activated for you.
+- We return any `NSLayoutConstraint` objects that are created when you call `pin` so that you can reference them later or do anything else you might need.

+## License

+Pins is licensed under the MIT License.
+See the LICENSE file for more information.